PerAstraAdDeum/Modern-Linux-compatible-Games/README.md

 It may also be possible that the information on the PCGamingWiki is outdated or only valid for a certain distributor.
 GOG for instance often incorporates fan modifications in older games as part of their GOG Preservation Program, which sometimes include FOSS engine or executable recreations that run in 64-bit.

-If you're on Linux and want to check if your game is running on 64-bit, you can do so either by installing [MangoHud](https://github.com/flightlessmango/MangoHud?tab=readme-ov-file#hud-configuration) and enable the `arch` variable in the config file, which will display the architecture of the current executable on the HUD:
+If you're on Linux and want to check if your game is running on 64-bit, you can do so by installing [MangoHud](https://github.com/flightlessmango/MangoHud?tab=readme-ov-file#hud-configuration) and enable the `arch` variable in the config file, which will display the architecture of the current executable on the HUD:

 ![](https://github.com/user-attachments/assets/49732182-409d-4622-8983-2a5f5bc7f413)
 *Factorio with MangoHud being enabled.
 Notice the lines for arch and display server.*